nemster/radix_pump/README.md

 - the amount of base coins in the coin pool
 - the amount of coins in the pool
 - the price of the last buy or sell operation
+- the buy fee percentage.
-- the buy and sell fee percentage (it's the same for all of the coins).
+- the sell fee percentage.
 - the total fee percentage for flash loans of the specified coin
 - the pool mode (Normal or Liquidation)
 - the resource address of the transient NFT used in flash loans (it's the same for all of the coins).